CW: religion, hunting description, death, infrastructure failure, core-periphery relations, monarchy

 I looked to Kali - e looked back at me, steady.
 A soft gleam in eir eye, a silent one.
 I panicked - but I understood.
 Looking up, I raised my voice to make a greeting, "Arbiter of Quarry -"

 "Oh," Ynewy said, "my graces are endless, and all my friends supplicants.
 Ply and plead me, gifters, and pave my stride.
 My ears open wide, yes, so much to listen to.
-Your priorities are clear: I am second, but whose is the better second?."
+Your priorities are clear: I am second, but whose is the better second?
+Come and know,"

 I and the apostate watched each other until she spoke.
 "Do you know what happens in a week with no light?
 A long slow shutdown of every life process.
 A self-sustaining hurricane growling longer.
 Unregulated, spinwards, it rips the land of its grasses and shoves the rivers out of their beds.
 The land scours down to its foundation.
 Annihilation - washing machine!
 Then the ice.
 Why are we in this discussion?
 Explain it as if I am the idiot you imagine me to be.
 This girl has perpetrated a crime there is no recovery from."

 "That letter was Quay's, and is a pillar of Quay.
 Nothing could have stopped its bolt.
-This has always been the position of Quay," I said, and ignored my voice breaking.
+This has always been the position," I said, and ignored my voice breaking.
 "Now it is a matter of delegation, and the palace spearship comes.
 The time is now, Kuryo.
 The cities prepare their orchestra, where is yours?"

 "Oh, Emelry, didn't you call my hatred delusional?
 And just like that aftershock: you, Sainshand, are a dancing ray of sunshine.
 A shattering final autumn Pure, bladelike, unbound, carcinogenic.
 You cook me like a slug on stone.
 If I see more of you I'll go blind.
 I wish I could tell you what you are, how you were made, what a horrific jewel you are.
 It's not happening, and the gall it takes to stand here - ha."

 E twined eir claws, considering.
 "I am a lover: pursued and jealous.
 And now there is a beautiful rhyme gift.
 Two appropriate humans enmeshed in landing strip.
-I have nothing to say."
+I have nothing to say, it is not I."

 Kuryo was only more upset "Listen!
 We are going to talk about the cutoff first.
 No plans before we sort this.
 Two options: one that it was incompetency, looseness of bureaucracy, the malleability of it at the highest levels.
 The See is erratic and ruthless.
 Otherwise, an intentional warning shot we were lied to of.
 Oh, that wild savior princess, the timing of it!
 How can I talk to you, Sainshand?
 You are like - not a child - no gulf can describe it.
 A veiled dagger and a cruel smirk and you fall in love like a slave.
 Claws in the soil - bone breaking..."